Alpine Equine Hospital Financial Credit policy 2021

-- Payment is due at the time services are rendered.
+- Payment is due at the time services are rendered and in full upon receipt of statement.
 This helps keep our administrative costs down, allowing us to focus our energy on customer service and providing superb equine veterinary care.

 Effective communication and understanding of practice fees and financial policy are vital elements in establishing and maintaining a rewarding professional relationship between client and veterinarian.
 Most of our fees are predictable, and can be quoted prior to seeing your horse.
 Others such as those requiring emergency or extensive diagnostic procedures can only be estimated.
 All clients are sincerely encouraged to discuss the costs of necessary procedures with us prior to their administration to avoid any misunderstandings.